Guides

 - Set appropriate cache headers in your application

-Request Optimization
+Request optimization

 - Use pagination to limit response size